doanaktar/my-hackerrank-solutions/README.md

 Solutions are coded using Python

-SQL solutions are coded using MySQL
+SQL solutions are coded using MS SQL Server